-From time to time, we manage our exposure to certain interest rate risks related to our long-term debt through the use of interest rate swaps.
-During fiscal 2021, we entered into forward-starting interest rate swaps with an aggregate notional amount of \$2.6 billion to hedge the variability of forecasted interest payments on anticipated debt issuances through 2025.
+At September 25, 2022 and September 26, 2021, we had outstanding forward-starting interest rate swaps with an aggregate notional amount of \$1.6 billion and \$2.6 billion, respectively, to hedge the variability of forecasted interest payments on anticipated debt issuances.
 The interest rates on our interest rate swaps are based on LIBOR.
-At September 26, 2021, a hypothetical decrease in interest rates of 100 basis points would cause an increase of \$23 million to interest expense on an annualized basis resulting from the changes in fair values of the interest rate swaps related to our anticipated debt issuances through 2025.
+At September 25, 2022 and September 26, 2021, a hypothetical decrease in interest rates of 100 basis points would cause a negligible and \$23 million increase, respectively, to interest expense on an annualized basis resulting from the changes in fair values of the interest rate swaps related to our anticipated debt issuances.